 For the impairment test of goodwill, the book value of goodwill formed by business mergers will be apportioned to relevant asset groups in a reasonable way from the date of acquisition.
 Those difficult to be amortized to relevant asset groups shall be amortized to relevant asset group portfolios.
-When the book value of goodwill is amortized to relevant asset groups or asset group portfolios, amortization will be conducted based on the proportion of the fair value of each asset group or asset group portfolio in the total amount of the fair value of related asset groups and asset group portfolios.
-If it is difficult to reliably calculate the fair value, amortization will be conducted based on the proportion of the book value of each asset group or asset group portfolio in the total amount of the book value of relevant asset groups or asset group portfolios.
+When the book value of goodwill is amortized to relevant asset groups or asset group portfolios, amortization will be conducted based on the proportion of the fair value of each asset group or asset group portfolio in the total amount of the fair value, amortization will be conducted based on the proportion of the book value of each asset group or asset group or asset group portfolios.